Fairey Firefly: Operational history

-FAA Fireflies were again deployed in the Far East amid the Malayan Emergency, where it was used conduct to ground-attack operations against Malayan Communist Party insurgents.
+FAA Fireflies were again deployed in the Far East amid the Malayan Emergency, where it was used to conduct ground-attack operations against Malayan Communist Party insurgents.
 The Firefly's front line career with the FAA came to an end shortly following the introduction of the newer and larger Fairey Gannet, which effectively replaced the type.
 The RAN also decided to relegate their Fireflies to secondary duties following the adoption of newer aircraft, such as the Gannet and the jet-powered de Havilland Sea Venom.
 Several versions of the type were developed later in its career to serve in a number of secondary roles, including as trainers, target tugs and drone aircraft.
 As an example, the Indian Navy acquired a batch of 10 aircraft during the mid-1950s for target tug purposes.
 By the end of the 1950s, many operators were disposing of their remaining Fireflies, typically as scrap.

 In the late 1940s, the Royal Netherlands Navy deployed a Firefly squadron to the Dutch East Indies, as part of the forces countering Indonesian nationalists.
 When talks broke down in July 1947, the Dutch launched multiple air strikes.
 Three Fireflies were shot down by ground fire.
 During 1960, in response to territorial demands and threats issued by Indonesia, the Netherlands chose to deploy a number of Firefly AS.Mk 4s to Dutch New Guinea.
 As Indonesian forces began to retake the territory, the Fireflies carried out attack operations during early 1962.
-These strikes continued until the Royal Netherlands Navy withdrew following a political settlement was negotiated between the two countries.
+These strikes continued until the Royal Netherlands Navy withdrew following the negotiation of a political settlement between the two countries.